fabja19/RML/README.md

+# Update

+For an updated version of this repo with a focus on estimation of radio maps from images, see [https://github.com/fabja19/RML_v2_img](https://github.com/fabja19/RML_v2_img).

 # Radio Map Estimation - An Open Dataset with Directive Transmitter Antennas and Initial Experiments

 This is the official implementation of our experiments on learning radio map estimation with CNNs, described in ["Radio Map Estimation - An Open Dataset with Directive Transmitter Antennas and Initial Experiments"](https://arxiv.org/abs/2402.00878).